People

 • Graduate Student

-Areas of Concentration: Nineteenth and Twentieth Century Architecture in the United States; Design and Material Culture; Indigenous Architecture of the Americas; Exhibition Histories
+Areas of Concentration: Twentieth and Nineteenth-Century Architecture in the United States; Design and Material Culture; Decorative Arts; Indigenous Architecture of the Americas; Exhibition Histories

 Faculty Advisor: Swati Chattopadhyay